Trenches and craters scar the surface of Monte Grappa

 The origin of its name is unertain.
 One hypothesis is that it was derived from crapp or grepp, meaning crag in an ancient pre-Latin language (there are indeed mountains named Monte Crep, Crep Nudo, et al)).
 It has nothing to do with grappa, the alcoholic drink, which comes from grappolo, a grape cluster, or graspa, the leftover stems, skins, and seeds from which grappa is made.
 The nearby city of Bassano addded del Grappa to its name in honor of the mountain's significance in WWI; just coincidentally is the city also known for the potent liquor.
 Some sources state that the mountain was once called Alpe Madre, Mother Alp.

 Always remember that Monte Grappa is a sacred mountain.
 I recently came across a disgraceful photo of a bike leaning against the partisan monument below the summit.
 Did the cyclist not realize, or care, that seven young men were murdered on that spot by German troops with flame throwers?
-Monte Grappa is not about you, your bike, or self-glorification.
-Not only the monumental zone at the summit, but the entire mountain, is the final resting place of heroes.
+Monte Grappa is not about you, your bike, or your self-glorification on social media.
+Not only the monumental zone at the summit, but the entire mountain, is the final resting place of heroes who suffered atrociously and died terrible deaths.
 Remember this and conduct yourself accordingly.